 Our families and communities often define us and our individual worlds.
 Community might refer to your cultural group, extended family, religious group, neighborhood or school, sports team or club, co-workers, etc. Describe the world you come from and how you, as a product of it, might add to the diversity of the University of Washington.* (300 words)

-I was very timid.
+I was a very timid child.
 I couldn’t even strike a simple conversation with someone.

 Concerned, my parents enrolled me in a taekwondo club in third grade.
-I remembered being apprehensive and hesitant to kick when dozens of sets of eyes were on me during my first sparring session.
-It really wanted to change, but I didn’t know how.
-After that, Sabom (taekwondo instructor) pulled me aside.
+I remembered feeling apprehensive and hesitant to kick when dozens of sets of eyes were on me during my first sparring session.
+I really wanted to change, but I didn’t know how.
+After that, Sabom, my taekwondo instructor, pulled me aside.

-Also concerned, Sabom said, “Indomitable spirit is one of the 5 tenets of taekwondo; you should always exhibit full effort inside the training area and in real life.”
+He said, “Indomitable spirit is one of the 5 tenets of taekwondo; you should always exhibit full effort inside the training area and in real life.”
 “Don’t think too much, just kick back whenever you’re kicked!
 Eventually, the wall limiting you will crumble.”

 Unsure, I just followed instructions.
 As I landed more kicks in my next sparring, cheers would be heard.
 More kicks equal to louder cheers; the vibration felt from the cheers were, somehow, converted into confidence that would strip away my timidness.
 It was an encouraging feeling.